The Bloody Bat and Fixing Regressions

 has slightly different issues, so I...

 How would you go about using the JMX API to instrument AWT events?
 What would it gain you?
-My colleague Jean-FranÃ§ois Denise answers in detail.
+My colleague Jean-FranÃ§ois Denise answers in detail in his blog.